Canon 5D Mark IV vs Leica M Typ 262

 |16.||Nikon D810||Y||stereo / mono||Y||Y||mini||3.0||Y||-||-|

 It is notable that the 5D Mark IV offers wifi support, while the M Typ 262 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the M Typ 262) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the M Typ 262 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M Typ 262 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M Typ 262 was succeeded by the Leica M10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark IV or the Leica M Typ 262 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.